ibm-cloud-docs/BlockStorage/duplicate-volume.md

 Dependent duplicate volumes are created by using a snapshot from the primary volume.
 Replica volumes cannot be used to create or update dependent duplicates.

 Common uses for a dependent duplicate volume:
 - **Disaster Recovery Testing**.
-Create a duplicate of your replica volume to verify that the data is intact and can be used if a disaster occurs, without interrupting the replication.
+Create a duplicate of your source volume and compare it to the replica.
+By comparing the duplicate to the replica you can verify that the data that is being replicated is intact and can be used if a disaster occurs, without interrupting the replication.
 - **Restore from Snapshot**.
 Restore data on the original volume with specific files and date from a snapshot without overwriting the entire original volume with the snapshot restore function.
 - **Data refreshes**.
 Create a copy of your production data to mount to your nonproduction environment for testing.
 - **Development and Testing**.
 Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.